nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/video/README.md

 ## Video decoder integration tests (`video.DecodeAccel`)

-These tests validate video decoding functionality by running the [video_decode_accelerator_tests].
-They are implemented directly on top of the video decoder implementations, not using Chrome.
+These tests validate video decoding at the **Chrome `//media`** level for several codecs and resolutions by running [`video_decode_accelerator_tests`].
 Various behaviors are tested such as flushing and resetting the decoder.
+In addition there are tests using videos that change resolution during playback.
 Decoded frames are validated by comparing their checksums against expected values.
-For more information about these tests check the [video decoder tests usage documentation].

-Tests are available for various codecs such as H.264, VP8 and VP9.
-In addition there are tests using videos that change resolution during plaback.
-To run all tests use:
+The `DecodeAccelVD` tests utilize the direct VideoDecoder implementation (see the [Direct Video Decoder](#direct-video-decoder) Section).
+To run the test use:

     tast run $HOST video.DecodeAccel.*

-There are variants of these tests present that have 'VD' in their names.
-These tests operate on the new video decoder implementations, which are set to replace the current ones.
-To run all VD video decoder tests run:

     tast run $HOST video.DecodeAccelVD.*

+### Video decoder performance tests (`video.DecodeAccelPerf`)

+Similarly, `video.DecodeAccelPerf` and `video.DecodeAccelVDPerf` measure
+Chrome's video decode stack performance by running [`video_decode_accelerator_perf_tests`].
+Various metrics are collected such as decode latency, FPS, CPU or power usage for various codecs and resolutions.
+To run these tests use:

+    tast run $HOST video.DecodeAccelPerf.*
+    tast run $HOST video.DecodeAccelVDPerf.*

 ### Video decoder compliance tests (`video.DecodeCompliance`)

-These tests validate video decoding compliance by running the [video_decode_accelerator_tests] with various video clips and --gtest\_filter=VideoDecoderTest.FlushAtEndOfStream.
-Unlike the DecodeAccel and DecodeAccelVD tests, DecodeCompliance mostly targets specific codec features and is primarily concerned with the correctness of the produced frames.
+These tests validate video decoding compliance by running [`video_decode_accelerator_tests`] with various video clips and `--gtest\_filter=VideoDecoderTest.FlushAtEndOfStream`.
+Unlike DecodeAccel and DecodeAccelVD tests, DecodeCompliance mostly targets specific codec features and is primarily concerned with the correctness of the produced frames.
 Currently, we only test AV1.
 To run the test use:

     tast run $HOST video.DecodeCompliance.av1_test_vectors

 Please see [data/test_vectors/README.md] for details about the video clips used in this test.

-### Video decoder performance tests (`video.DecodeAccelPerf`)

-These tests measure video decode performance by running the [video_decode_accelerator_perf_tests].
-These tests are implemented directly on top of the video decoder implementations and collect various metrics such as FPS, CPU usage, power consumption (Intel devices only) and decode latency.
-For more information about these tests check the
-[video decoder performance tests usage documentation].

-Performance tests are available for various codecs using 1080p and 2160p videos, both in 30 and 60fps variants.
-To run all performance tests use:

-    tast run $HOST video.DecodeAccelPerf.*

-There are variants of these tests present that have 'VD' in their names.
-These tests operate on the new video decoder implementations, which are set to replace the current ones.
-To run all VD video decoder performance tests run:

-    tast run $HOST video.DecodeAccelVDPerf.*

 ### Video decoder smoke checks

-These tests use the [video_decode_accelerator_tests] to decode a video stream with unsupported features.
-This is done by playing VP9 profile1-3 videos while the decoder is incorrectly configured for profile0.
-The tests verify whether a decoder is able to handle unexpected errors gracefully.
+These tests use the [`video_decode_accelerator_tests`] to decode a VP9 bitstream of Profiles 1 to 3 while the decoder is incorrectly configured for Profile 0, verify that the decoder can handle unexpected errors gracefully.
+Currently only Rockchip 3399 (https://crbug.com/971032) cannot do so, Tast skips this test thanks to the `vp9_smoke` [Software Dependencies] entry.
 To run all smoke checks
 use:

     tast run $HOST video.DecodeAccelSmoke.*

 ## Video encoder integration tests (`video.EncodeAccel`)

-These tests run the [video_encode_accelerator_unittest] to test encoding raw video frames.
-They are implemented directly on top of the video encoder implementations, not using Chrome.
-Tests are available that test encoding H.264, VP8 and VP9 videos using various resolutions.
+These tests verify encoding at the **Chrome `//media`** level for several codecs and resolutions. `video.EncodeAccelNew` wrap the new [`video_encode_accelerator_tests`] whereas the legacy ones are [`video_encode_accelerator_unittest`] wrapped by `video.EncodeAccel`.

 To run all video encode tests use:

+    tast run $HOST video.EncodeAccelNew.*
     tast run $HOST video.EncodeAccel.*

 ### Video encoder performance tests (`video.EncodeAccelPerf`)

-These tests measure video encode performance by running the [video_encode_accelerator_unittest].
-They are implemented directly on top of the video encoder implementations.
-Various metrics are collected such as CPU usage.
+Similarly, `video.EncodeAccelNewPerf` and `video.EncodeAccelPerf` measure
-Tests are available for various codecs and resolutions.
-To run all tests use:
+Chrome's video encode stack performance.
+Various metrics are collected such as FPS, CPU or power usage for various codecs and resolutions.
+To run all tests
+use:

+    tast run $HOST video.EncodeAccelNewPerf.*
     tast run $HOST video.EncodeAccelPerf.*

 ## PlatformV4L2 Tests (`video.PlatformV4L2`)